neurolabusc/MeshFormatsJS/README.md

  7. [json](http://json.org) is a minimized plain JSON file using [JMesh](https://github.com/NeuroJSON/jmesh/blob/master/JMesh_specification.md) annotations without compression
  8. [PLY](https://en.wikipedia.org/wiki/PLY_(file_format)) is a classic and elegant format that includes a text header and either binary or text data.
 It can store non-triangular meshes.
 This flexibility comes with a penalty in terms of speed and file size.

 The plots below show performance on a AMD Ryzen 5950X running Ubuntu 21.10.
+For clarity, the graph omits values for mz3 as it performs almost identically to bmsh yielding overlapping text.

 ![Ryzen Performance](Ryzen.png)